Should I PuSH My Child To Speak?

 This tension leaves many parents asking the same question: Should I push my child to speak, or should I back off completely?

 In reality, the most helpful approach usually falls somewhere in between.
-Children with selective mutism benefit not from pressure, but from supportive coaching that helps them gradually practice brave communication in manageable steps.
+Children with selective mutism benefit not from pressure, but from supportive coaching that helps them gradually practice brave talking in manageable steps.

 When a child experiences anxious distress around speaking, moments that involve verbal participation can trigger a strong nervous system response.

-A teacher calling on the child, a relative asking a question, or a peer initiating conversation may all create a sudden feeling of being on the spot.
-In those moments, the child may experience a freeze response that makes speaking feel physically difficult.
+A teacher calling on the child, a relative asking a direct question, or a peer initiating conversation may all create a sudden sense of being on the spot.
+In those moments, the child’s nervous system may react as if they are facing a threat.

-When adults respond by repeatedly prompting the child to speak, filling silences with reminders, or expressing frustration about the lack of response, the pressure around speaking can intensify.
-Even when the child wants to answer, the additional attention can increase the anxiety that blocks their voice.
+When adults respond by repeatedly prompting the child to speak, filling silences with reminders, or expressing frustration about the lack of response, the pressure surrounding speech can intensify.
+Even when the child genuinely wants to answer, the increased attention may amplify the anxiety that is blocking their voice.

 At Square One Psychology, we often describe these gradual steps as “increments of brave.”